 When you first begin, just pile everything together in your chosen composter and step away.
 (To keep the mice and other small creatures away consider burying your kitchen scraps under a couple inches of your brown material-won’t be as pungent then).

 After you feel like you have a pretty decent pile, pull out your pitchfork, shovel, whatever you have and mix everything up.
-That will definitely speed things up.
+This will definitely speed things up.

 Now, after a little time, as you get more familiar with digging around in your pile, smell it.
 If it does not have that wonderful earthy smell to it, you are probably low on water.
 No big deal.
 Give it a sprinkle.
 Don’t soak it.
 Pretend you are raining on it.
 Turn your pile again and maybe give it one more sprinkle.